realyukii/gweeb_proxy/notes/conversation_linker.md

    (You’ve already done this nicely.)

 With those additions, you’ll have a “one‑stop” build system that’s clean, efficient, and flexible.
 Great work getting the linkage sorted out!

+note:
+keyword regarding Makefile script syntax:
+- order‑only prerequisite (see the pipe character in the Makefile) make will ensure the build directory exists before compiling, but changes to the directory’s timestamp won’t force your .o files to rebuild.